standardhealth/shr-cli/README.md

 The command above will export these formats to the _out_ directory.

-It is also possible to override the default logging level, logging format, and output folder:
+It is also possible to override the default logging level or format, skip exports, or override the default output folder:
 ```
 $ node . --help